mlswg/mls-protocol/draft-ietf-mls-protocol.md

   applied at the leftmost unoccupied leaf, or appended to the right edge of the tree if all leaves are occupied.

+* Verify that the `path` value is populated if either of the `updates` or `removes` vectors has length greater than zero, or if all of the `updates`, `removes`, and `adds` vectors are empty.

-* Process the `path` value using the ratchet tree the provisional GroupContext, to update the ratchet tree and generate the `commit_secret`:
+* If the `path` value is populated: Process the `path` value using the ratchet tree the provisional GroupContext, to update the ratchet tree and generate the `commit_secret`:

   * Apply the DirectPath to the tree, as described in
     {{synchronizing-views-of-the-tree}}, and store `key_package` at the
     Committer's leaf.

   * Verify that the KeyPackage has a `parent_hash` extension and that its value matches the new parent of the sender's leaf node.

   * Define `commit_secret` as the value `path_secret[n+1]` derived from the `path_secret[n]` value assigned to the root node.

+* If the `path` value is not populated: Define `commit_secret` as the all-zero vector of the same length as a `path_secret` value would be.

-* Update the new GroupContexts confirmed and interim transcript hashes using the new Commit.
+* Update the new GroupContext's confirmed and interim transcript hashes using the new Commit.

 * Use the `commit_secret`, the provisional GroupContext, and the init secret from